gopavasanth/gopavasanth.github.io/blog-app/about/index.md

 current: about
 title: About
 navigation: true
-logo: 'assets/images/Gopa.jpg'
+logo: "assets/images/Gopa.jpg"
 class: page-template
-subclass: 'post page'
+subclass: "post page"
 ---

 Hi!
 I’m Gopa Vasanth, pursuing final year in Computer Science and Engineering from [Amrita Vishwa Vidyapeetham](amrita.edu), India.
 I’m an active member of the Open Source student club [FOSS@Amrita](amfoss.in).
 I also contribute to Free and Open Source software projects and have been actively contributing Wikimedia technical projects since 2017.